Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

         <img src=".//media/image80b.png">

     - `Billing info` section: If there is an issue with selecting an existing subscription in the drop-down list (or no subscriptions appear in the list at all), click on the `Create subscription` link to create a new subscription to use for the creation of this application.
-Take note of the exact subscription name (e.g. "Azure subscription 1" like shown in the below screen shot) which was selected as it will be needed in a future step (suggest copying/pasting the exact text into a text editor file as temporary storage for the name)
+Take note of the exact subscription name (e.g. "Azure subscription 1") which was selected as it will be needed in a future step (suggest typing the exact text into a temporary doc file)

         <img src=".//media/image80c.png">

-        NOTE: If the message `Something went wrong` appears underneath the `Azure subscription` field, open up a web browser and log into your account using the [Azure portal](https://portal.azure.com) then retry selecting (or creating) a valid subscription
+    - NOTE: If the message `Something went wrong` appears underneath the `Azure subscription` field, open up a web browser and log into your account using the [Azure portal](https://portal.azure.com) then retry selecting (or creating) a valid subscription

         <img src=".//media/image80d.png">

-3. Click the `Create` button (the application will be automatically saved in your [IoT Central Portal](https://apps.azureiotcentral.com))
+2. Once the application has been created, the application will be automatically saved and accessible in your [IoT Central Portal](https://apps.azureiotcentral.com) (it might be a good idea to bookmark this link now).

-4. Whenever specific settings are needed to be read (typically the custom URL to access the application in the future), look up the settings for your application by using the left-hand navigation pane to select `Settings` &gt; `Application` &gt; `Management`
+3. Whenever specific settings are needed to be read (typically the custom URL to access the application in the future), look up the settings for your application by using the left-hand navigation pane to select `Settings` &gt; `Application` &gt; `Management`

-5. To access any of your IoT Central applications in the future, you can also go to [Azure IoT Central](https://apps.azureiotcentral.com) and click on `My apps`
+4. To access any of your IoT Central applications in the future, you can also go to [Azure IoT Central](https://apps.azureiotcentral.com) and click on `My apps`

     <img src=".//media/image108.png" style="width:5.in;height:1.98982in" alt="A screenshot of a cell phone Description automatically generated" />